blackbaud-community/Blackbaud-CRM/CONTRIBUTING-DETAILS.md

 ![](http://blackbaud-community.github.io/Blackbaud-CRM/images/SyncAhead1GitHubWindows.png)

 If you want to propose your changes to be merged back into Blackbaud's repo, there is still one more step: a Pull Request.

+**Sign the CLA before you submit a Pull Request**

+Your efforts will likely require you to sign a Contributor License Agreement (CLA).
+We recommend you talk to your employer (if applicable) before signing any sort of CLA, since some employment agreements may have restrictions on your contributions to other projects.  *So, whether it's a trivial enhancement or a major addition/improvement, you will need to [sign the CLA](http://www.github.com/cla) before you push.* For questions about your potential contributions, you can contact trip.ottinger@blackbaud.com.
+Once we have the necessary legal documents and process in place, we will provide a link to the CLA and/or other legal documentation.

 **Pull Request**